EthicalSource/hippocratic-license/content/_index.md

 +++
-title = "An Ethical Open Source License"
+title = "An Ethical Softawre License"
 +++

-## An Ethical License for Open Source Projects
+## An Ethical License for Software Projects
 For too long, software developers have divorced themselves from the consequences of the code that we write.
 We have told ourselves that development is a pure and abstract pursuit, and have spent our careers writing programs with the goals of clarity, conciseness, readability, performance, and elegance.

 But we are starting to realize that the software that we create has a real and lasting impact on the world in which we live.